This page explains how stanhoe.org handles personal information.

 When you visit some pages – but not all – on this site, Google, Facebook and other social media companies may set cookies on your device (see below).
 We have no control over how these companies use any information they collect about your browsing habits via cookies.

 Third-party cookies are used by Google, Facebook and YouTube to track your browsing habits on certain pages of stanhoe.org.
-As of February 2022 we do not use Google Analytics or any other tracking system, but Google sets cookies when you visit a page with a Google calendar (such as the home page), YouTube sets cookies for the trailer videos on the cinema page, and social media companies may set cookies when you view a page that shows their content (currently just the WI page).
+As of February 2022 we do not use Google Analytics or any other third-party tracking system, but Google may set cookies when you visit a page with a Google calendar (such as the home page), YouTube may set cookies for the trailer videos on the cinema page, and social media companies may set cookies when you view a page that shows their content (currently just the WI page).
+Whether or not third-party cookies are set may depend on which browser you use and how it’s configured.

 What are cookies?